openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 as any other agenda item.

 No more than one-fourth of the Voting CPC members may be affiliated with the same employer.
-If removal or resignation of a Voting CPC member, or a change of employment by a Voting CPC member, creates a situation where more than one-fourth of the Voting CPC membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more PC
+Removal or resignation of a Voting CPC member, or a change of employment by a Voting CPC member could cause more than one-fourth of the Voting CPC membership to be affiliated with the same emplyer.
+Such a situation must be immediately remedied by the resignation or removal of one or more voting CPC members.

 The CPC may, at its discretion, invite any number of non-voting observers to participate in the public portion of CPC discussions and meetings.